aaronjconway/aaronconwaylo.com/docs/intro.md

 ## Why This Site Was Created

 I developed this resource to educate and provide realistic expectations in an effort to gain business through transparency, integrity, and honesty.

 Unfortunately, there is a vast amount of information online whose quality and accuracy vary dramatically.
-With such a large financial decision, this shouldn't be the case.
-Many clients feel they need to bear the burden of choosing the right loan and research themselves becuase of the reputation of Loan Officers.
+Many clients have little trust with Loan Officers due to their poor historical reputation.

-The problem is that the articles online are barely the tip of the information iceberg needed to accurately assess your mortgage qualifications.
+One of the problems is that the articles online are barely the tip of the information iceberg needed to accurately assess your mortgage qualifications.
 This leads to,

 >“The greatest enemy of knowledge is not ignorance, **it is the illusion of knowledge.**”
 ― Daniel J. Boorstin

-Although there are many established sites that seem to provide _good_ information, they tend to be lacking in one crucial area - reality.
+Although there are many established sites that seem to provide _good_ information, they tend to leave out crucial pieces that dramatically change the pricing or even if the loan is allowed.

-Some examples of major websites being only partially true:
+Some common examples seen online being only partially true:

-* conventional loans do go as low as 620 - this is almost never a good choice when credit is below 680
+* Conventional loans do go as low as test - this is almost never a good choice when credit is below 680.
+The [cost](/dictionary/cost.md) is incredibly high.
-* DPA - there is a real cost to this in terms of the monthly payment which isn't openly talked about.
+* DPA - Although this is sometimes a good option the monthly payment is considerably higher which isn't openly talked about.
 * The availability and stipulations tied to First Time Home Buyer programs.

-This website strives to provide the most accurate, no bologna, good expectation advice so clients can have more confidence and reduce the chance of hearbreak later on.
+This website strives to provide accurate and honest information to ensure that  good expectations are set.
+This will increase confidence and reduce the chance of heartbreak later on.

-## Contribute, Sponsor, or Feeback
+## Contribute, Sponsor, or Feedback

 * [Contact Information](/about/contact) Note: You must be a licensed Loan Officer or Realtor to contribute but all feedback is welcome.
 * [Sponsor This Page](https://patreon.com/aaronconway) for less than a burrito.